 Richmond High School has adopted the Academy System through the use of California Partnership Academy Grant (CPA).
+You can see the current course progression of the academies here.
+This shows you how each year the courses build towards mastery in each of the Academies.
 Many of our WCCUSD secondary schools use the academy model to help our students prepare for college and career.
 Some of the qualities of our academies include:

 - Career Technical Education (CTE) Courses - These classes are designed to bring real-world education and curriculum to our students using project-based learning.
 Students work with professionals from their fields to learn about the specific subject and career opportunities.

 - Teachers collaborate together to build integrated projects; students build a project in their English, History, and CTE class working on solving real world issues and building skills to prepare them for life beyond high school.